 Gretchen Koehler grew up in Westfield, Massachusetts surrounded by the rich traditions of Old Time Fiddle and New England Contra Dance music.
 She is known throughout the Eastern US and Canada for her contest fiddling, winning championships in seven states and three Canadian provinces.
 When she was 10 years old she was featured in Time Magazine, In Vermont: A Fiddlers' Contest where the author remarked that "little Gretchen Koehler gives a driving, foot stomping performance of Paddy on the Handcar" for the audience of 25,000 that was "astonishingly good."
 Transcriptions of her playing are in several Mel Bay American Fiddle books.
-She has been heard numerous times on CBC Radio -- as winner of the prestigious Twin Fiddle Class of the Shelburne, Ontario contest with her sister -- and her playing is documented on dozens of archival recordings of New England fiddle contests.
+She has been heard on NPR's "Thistle and Shamrock," as well as CBC Radio -- as winner of the prestigious Twin Fiddle Class of the Shelburne, Ontario contest with her sister -- and her playing is documented on dozens of archival recordings of New England fiddle contests.
 In 2012, she was inducted into the New York State Fiddlers' Hall of Fame and in 2014 was honored with a Heritage Award from Traditional Arts in Upstate New York.

 Her releases include Parallel Lines-Celtic Fiddles (Gretchen and Rebecca Koehler) and The Fiddlers Three-Old Time Fiddle Tunes in Three Part Harmony (Gretchen and Rebecca Koehler, and Don Woodcock).
 Her latest CD The Waxwing features Irish fiddling with jazz pianist Daniel Kelly.
-For almost two decades, she has been a violinist in The Orchestra of Northern New York, and was a featured soloist in 2009, 2013 and upcoming in 2016.
+For almost two decades, she has been a violinist in The Orchestra of Northern New York, and was a featured fiddle soloist in 2009, 2013 and 2016.

 Gretchen has taught hundreds of students to play the fiddle through her public school teaching, clinics in the US, Canada and Mexico, and private lessons.
 At her studio in Potsdam, NY, her fiddlers range from pre-schoolers to grandparents and play the standard repertoire enjoyed throughout the “North Country.”
 She delights in passing on the tradition as it was first passed on to her: by exchanging tunes in a living room with neighbor, Craig Eastman, when she was in elementary school.
 She teaches by “ear” and by note, plus encourages her students to write tunes, learn about folk history, styles, sound equipment, and most certainly, jam.